panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 commentsThreadId: javascript-async-await
 ---

-JavaScript has had a long way to simplify to simplify the coding of async tasks.
+JavaScript has taken a long way to simplify the coding of async tasks.

 The first approach are the callbacks.
 When an async operation had been completed, a special function named *callback* is called: